-While this number may seem intimidating and make you feel that you have ZERO chance of getting your stuff read, here are some reassuring facts.
+While this number may seem intimidating and make you feel that you have ZERO chance of getting your content read, here are some reassuring facts:

 First of all, the internet has an insatiable appetite for content.
 The supply of content may be high, but the demand is even larger.

 Second, the majority of new content is not well written and is poorly optimized for search engines.
-But worst of all, most of the content doesn’t offer nearly enough value to keep the reader coming back for more.
+Worst of all, most of the content doesn’t offer nearly enough value to keep the reader coming back for more.